mm80843/T3.5/docs/Blueprint/PBN__Blueprint_10.md

 According to existing literature, it is possible to inactivate 90-99.9% of microorganisms (including the SARS-CoV virus) by installing UV-C lamps.
 UV-C irradiation is very flexible and depends on the strategy for controlling microorganisms.
 Various analogue systems can be found on the market: In-channel systems, upper room decontamination systems and mobile systems on rollers.

+## Property: has_BPPermanent

+Permanent

+## Property: has_BPValueProposition

+UV-C light sources can kill viruses and other microorganisms, allowing air to circulate in a building without major changes to existing facilities, creating a safe indoor environment for occupants.

+## Property: has_BPScale

+Building

 ## Property: has_BPProblem

 Since infectious diseases are often airborne, HVAC systems can have a major impact on the transmission of disease from one place to another.
 Installing UV-C light in ventilation ducts allows microorganisms to be inactivated without seriously affecting the operation of HVAC systems.

-## Property: has_BPScale
+## Property: has_BPRestriction

-Building
+UV-C can attack certain materials, particularly plastics used in ventilation systems, so a shielding solution may be required.
+For maintenance personnel, UV-C radiation can be harmful to eyes and skin.
+The installation of UV lamps in the ventilation ducts is expensive and requires regular maintenance, especially because of dust deposits that render the lamps ineffective.
+This measure is no substitute for the highly efficient air philtres in the ventilation networks, as the particles remain in the air.

 ## Property: has_BPPhase

 Design & Construction

+## Property: has_BPDemonstrated

+Chicago’s Loyola University Medical Center

-## Property: has_BPPermanent
+## Property: has_BPTransmission

-Permanent
+Airborne

 ## Property: has_BPDescription